guitarvydas/guitarvydas.github.io/_posts/2021-09-02-SCN Development.md

 # Commentary

+## Syntaxes are Pattern-Matching Skins

+A *grammar* is a pattern matcher.

+Pattern matchers are popular today, often found in FP languages.

+Grammars are the mothers of all pattern-matchers.

+Treating syntaxes as light-weight skins produces a different, more productive, kind of programming.

+PEG technology and cheap/fast CPUs and cheap memory makes it possible to re-think the use of syntax as something light-weight instead of something shrouded in mystery that is accessible only to compiler gurus.

+## 2 Syntaxes

 Some languages, like C and Lisp, collapse `end room` into single characters `}`and `)`.

 Gedanken: Which style gives more lucid error checking?